Quantum graph models of quantum chaos: an introduction and some recent applications: Further mathematical techniques

 The matrix \eqref{eq:dtn_matrix_elements} allows us to give an alternative form for the secular equation.
 Recall the $\delta$-type conditions from Eq.~\eqref{eq:cond_current}, which, in terms of the DtN map, become $(\Lambda(k;\Vset)\boldsymbol{\Psi})_\mv = \alpha_\mv \psi(\mv)$.
 Collecting these for all vertices, the condition for the existence of a non-trivial solution (an eigenstate) is:

 where $\Theta = \text{diag}(\alpha_{\mv_1}, \dots, \alpha_{\mv_{|\Vset|}})$.
 For the standard Neumann-Kirchhoff conditions, this simplifies to $\det(\Lambda(k; \Vset)) = 0$.

 \begin{remark} This formulation is often advantageous for numerical computations as the dimension of $\Lambda(k; \Vset)$ is equal to the number of vertices $|\Vset|$, which is generally smaller than the $2|\Eset|$ dimension of the scattering matrix $\mathbf{U}(k)$.
-Unfortunately, the poles of $A_\me(k)$ and $B_\me(k)$ occurring at Dirichlet eigenvalues of individual edges may mask some of the eigenvalues.
+Unfortunately, the poles of $A_\me(k)$ and $B_\me(k)$ occurring at Dirichlet eigenvalues of individual edges may mask some of the eigenvalues \cite{KucZha_jmp19}.

 There is a more robust variant of this method, looking at a \term{graph} of the DtN map, the so-called \term{Cauchy data space}.
 Rather than have poles at Dirichlet eigenvalues, the Cauchy data space becomes ``vertical'', which is not a singularity.
 In fact, the Cauchy data space rotates smoothly as a function of the parameter $k$ \cite[Theorem~4.1]{BerCoxLatSuk_jst25} and the eigenvalues of the graph can be detected as intersection with another subspace encoding the vertex conditions.
-This viewpoint leads naturally to using Maslov index for eigenvalue counting \cite{LatSukSuk_jam18,HowSuk_jde16,BerCoxLatSuk_jst25}. \end{remark}
+This viewpoint leads naturally to using Maslov index for counting eigenvalues \cite{BerCoxLatSuk_jst25,HowSuk_jde16,LatSukSuk_jam18,LatSuk_cm20} as well as nodal domains \cite{BanProSof_prep25}. \end{remark}

 \begin{example}[Tadpole graph with a $\delta$ condition] We have not yet considered an example of a graph with $\alpha_\mv\neq 0, \infty$.
 Equation~\eqref{eq:secular_dtn} is perfectly adapted to treating such graphs!